Skip to main content

 After all, your health and comfort are important.
 Advanced catheter products may potentially help reduce urinary tract infections.

 If you’re seeking a reliable provider of intermittent catheters, look no further than 180 Medical.
-We have specialized in intermittent catheters for nearly 2 decades, and we have years of experience in helping people of all ages from all journeys of life in finding the right catheter type for their needs.
+We have specialized in intermittent catheters for over twenty years.
+We have years of experience in helping people of all ages from all journeys of life find the right catheter type for their needs.
 Also, we can verify your insurance plan to determine your catheter coverage.

 Contact our friendly, trained specialists to get started!